vvngu/Trip-sonality/README.md

 8. **Explore and refine** - Browse your recommendations and provide feedback
 9. **Share or save to calendar** - Export your final itinerary

-## The Story Behind Trip-sonality

-Trip-sonality was born from our team member's frustrating experience with mainstream travel planners.
-As an INFJ who values meaningful cultural experiences over tourist hotspots, she found existing platforms created generic, impersonal itineraries that didn't account for her introvert energy levels or respect her budget constraints.

-We built Trip-sonality to solve these pain points by creating deeply personalized travel experiences that reflect not just where you want to go, but how you prefer to experience the world.

-## Contributing

-We welcome contributions to Trip-sonality!

 ## License